-We have audited the financial statements of Fox Street 7 (RF) Limited (the company) set out on pages 17 to 39, which comprise the statement of financial position as at 31 March 2020, and the statement of profit and loss, the statement of changes in equity and the statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Fox Street 6 (RF) Limited (the Company) set out on pages 12 to 35, which comprise the statement of financial position as at 31 March 2021, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Fox Street 7 (RF) Limited as at 31 March 2020, and its financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Fox Street 6 (RF) Limited as at 31 March 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.